 Meeting twice a week in small teams of 8 to 20 girls, we teach life skills through dynamic, conversation-based lessons and running games.
 The 20-lesson curriculum is taught by certified Girls on the Run coaches and includes three parts: understanding ourselves, valuing relationships and teamwork, and understanding how we connect with and shape the world at large.

 Running is used to inspire and motivate girls, encourage lifelong health and fitness, and build confidence through accomplishment.
-At each season's conclusion, the girls, their coaches, and their running buddies, complete the GOTR 5k Run/Walk, presented by Second Sole, on May 30, 2015 at Walsh University.
+At each season's conclusion, the girls, their coaches, and their running buddies, complete the GOTR 5k Run/Walk, on May 21, 2016 at Walsh University.
 Completing this 5k gives the girls a tangible sense of achievement as well as a framework for setting and achieving life goals.

 The result—making the seemingly impossible, possible and teaching girls that they can.